 What is Slime?

-Slime is a polymer because it has qualities of both a solid and a liquid.
+Slime is a polymer.
 Other examples of polymers are Jell-O, gum and rubber bands.
 Glue is also an example of a polymer.
 A polymer is made of long chains of polyvinyl acetate molecules.
 These chains slide easily between one another making the substance pourable.

 The Science Behind Slime